Tylopoda/manager/README.md

 ## One-on-ones

-I will set up periodic one on ones on you calendar.
+I will set up periodic one on ones on your calendar.
 I prefer doing these weekly, but they tend to be once every two weeks because of scheduling.
 If this is too infrequent, let me know and I’ll adjust it.

 One-on-ones are _your meeting_.
 This is your time to have a meeting where you get to set the agenda.
 I will probably have questions for you, but this is your chance to let me know how you are doing, what things you need, what you wish were different, how you are feeling about the team, and your career goals and growth.
 I prefer these to focus on longer-term strategic thinking and career development as we don’t tend to get other time for that.
 I prefer to get status updates in realtime during standup, Chime, or email.
 You should always feel free to come by my desk to give updates at any time.